ishan-chaudhary/AIS_project/README.md

   The WPI dataset has  duplicate port locations.
 Specifically, the exact same geos are used twice by two different named and indexed ports 13 times.
 I naively dropped duplicates on the lat and lon columns to resolve.
 No order is guaranteed, so this is a risk for reproducibility.
 TODO: EIther order the drops in some way or record the 13 ports removed for documentation.

-  Still TODO
-  - rejoin this back to the main tables since we want to have a port for each position as well as the blanks.
-Making a new table is fine for the sample data, but not for the full data.

 ## Table Summary for ingest pipeline
   imported_ais --> ship_position --> ship_trips --> port_activity
-  TODO add ERD here.

 ## Lessons Learned
 ### Using PostGreSQL COPY